 Employing Indigenous Australians

-Working together to bridge the gap in employment outcomes between Indigenous and non-Indigenous Australians
+Working together to close the gap in employment outcomes between Indigenous and non-Indigenous Australians

-Aboriginal and Torres Strait Islander peoples have much lower employment rates than other Australians, and although these rates have been improving there is a lot more we can do.
+Aboriginal and Torres Strait Islander peoples have much lower employment rates than other Australians, and although these rates have been improving there is a lot more that needs to be done.

-Employing Indigenous Australians can offer your business many benefits, while helping to bridge the gap on employment disadvantage.
+Employing Indigenous Australians can offer your business many benefits, while helping to Close the Gap on employment disadvantage.
 Diversifying your workplace, improving cultural awareness and tapping into a valuable pool of talented employees can make your business stand out and build your reputation for corporate citizenship.

 Most organisations already have employees from a diverse range of cultural backgrounds.
 Adjusting human resource management practices to make them more attractive to an Indigenous audience is just part of the job of managing a culturally diverse workforce. atWork Australia can help you integrate these practices into your business.

 *Our logo was created by local Indigenous graphic designer, Ms Justine Kinney.
 The logo represents the different pathways Indigenous Australians take on their journey towards fulfilled lives through health and employment.
 These pathways and the support they receive wrap around the individual, taking into account their culture, their family and their community.